4. Shipping and reporting your goods

 Report your goods

 All commercial goods must be reported to the CBSA whether you transport it yourself or have a carrier transport it for you.
-If you are transporting the goods yourself please consult the Commercial Hand-Carried Goods (HCG) Release Process.
+If you are transporting the goods yourself please refer to Memorandum D17-1-4, Release of Commercial Goods, for information on the Hand Carried Goods Release Process.

 A carrier uses a bar-coded Cargo Control Document (CCD) or the Electronic Data Interchange (EDI) system to report to the CBSA.
 Also refer to Commercial reporting requirements.